Action on loneliness | BRITISH RED CROSS

 Anyone can feel lonely

-Our research shows that before the coronavirus pandemic, one in five people in the UK often or always feel lonely.
+Our research shows that before the coronavirus pandemic, one in five people in the UK often or always felt lonely.

-This figure is now bound to rise.
-Over the past few months many more people have started to feel lonely – we know that stress, change and isolation, can all trigger loneliness.
+Since the Covid pandemic, many more people have started to feel lonely – we know that stress, change, and isolation, can all trigger loneliness.

 We are committed to helping people affected by loneliness through our services, our advice on loneliness, and our policy and advocacy work.

-During the COVID-19 outbreak, our coronavirus support line offers help to people feeling lonely because of social isolation.
-Our online resources for adults and young people will help you gain practical skills to cope with loneliness.
+Our free support line offers help to people feeling lonely because of social isolation.
+Our online wellbeing resources will help you gain practical skills to cope with loneliness.

-We also offer ideas on what what people can do about loneliness, and tips if you are feeling lonely during the pandemic.
+We also offer ideas on what people can do about loneliness, and some tips to help combat loneliness

 What is the Loneliness Action Group, and who can join?